MatthewMWR/TracePeek/README.md

   EventID(5313) DescriptionString : Local Group Poli GPOInfoList : <GPO ID="Local Group   Policy">…
 ```

-Now stop reading, go play with TracePeek, and provide feedback.
+Now stop reading, play with TracePeek, and let me know what you think.
 Thanks.

 ## *Extra notes for ETW geeks*

-### Relationship to other tools
+### Relationship to TraceEvent
-TracePeek is intended to fill a narrow gap in the ETW ecosystem (interactvity and PowerShell friendliness), not to compete with tools like WPT/WPR/xpert/WPA/PerfView, etc. which are already great at other workflows.

-TracePeek is a thin wrapper around Vance Morrison's wonderful TraceEvent library.
+TracePeek is a thin wrapper around Vance Morrison's lovely TraceEvent library.
 The TraceEvent library provides broad coverage of diverse ETW scenarios, while TracePeek optimizes for a specific use case (interactivity & PowerShell friendliness).

+### What about WPP style events?
+TraceEvent, and by extension TracePeek, can parse the payloads of Manifest style events and Tracelogging/EventSource style events.
+For old-school WPP events use other toolchains like tracefmt.

 ### Levels and Keywords
-For providers with a mix of high and low volume events, ETW Levels and Keywords can be an efficient filtering mechanism.
-Like xperf, TracePeek allows for including Levels and Keywords in the input along with provider names.
-Example:
+For providers with a mix of high and low volume events, filtering by ETW Levels and Keywords can be necessary for effefficiently limiting event volume.
+Like xperf, TracePeek allows for passing Levels and Keywords along with provider names.
+For example,
 -Providers 'Microsoft-Windows-Winlogon:0xFFFF:0xFFFFFFFFFFFFFFFF' is equivalent to
 -Providers 'Microsoft-Windows-Winlogon'

 ### Valid identifiers for providers
-TracePeek doesn't do anything special here, so the caller is subject to normal ETW behavior about provider names, for example:
+TracePeek doesn't do anything special with provider names.
+The caller is subject to normal ETW behavior, for example:
-- Specifying the provider by Guid (like -Providers 'DBE9B383-7CF3-4331-91CC-A3CB16A3B538') is the most reliable, but sacrifices readability and puts the burden on the caller to know the Guid
+- Specifying the provider by GUID (like -Providers 'DBE9B383-7CF3-4331-91CC-A3CB16A3B538') works reliably, but sacrifices readability and puts the burden on the caller to learn the GUID
-- Specifying the provider by name (like -Providers 'Microsoft-Windows-Winlogon') is more readable, but works only if that name can be resolved to a Guid at run-time.
+- Specifying the provider by name (like -Providers 'Microsoft-Windows-Winlogon') is more readable, but works only if that name gets resolved to a GUID at execution time.
 The two known cases of this are:
-  - The provider name is registerd with the OS-- i.e., it can be seen in the output of logman.exe providers
+  - The provider name is registered with the OS (see logman.exe providers for providers known to the OS)
-  - -OR- The original author of the provider used the Tracelogging/EventSource pattern, and did not declare a specific Guid, thus allowing the Guid to be a function of the name.
-Unfortunately there is no OS based discovery mechanism in the Tracelogging/EventSource pattern, so the caller would need to learn this fact about the provider out-of-band.
+  - -OR- The original author of the provider used the Tracelogging/EventSource pattern and did not declare a specific GUID.
+In this pattern, the effective provider GUID is a function of the provider name, so it can always be resolved.
+Unfortunately, there is no OS based discovery mechanism in the Tracelogging/EventSource pattern, so the caller would need to learn out-of-band about the provider and its use of this pattern.

-### What about the NT kernel provider, kernel flags, etc.?
+### What about the NT kernel provider?
-Given that kernel events tend to be very high volume, I have never had a scenario where I wanted to use TracePeek with them.
-If there is a cool scenario for using TracePeek with the NT kernel provider we could add support, probably using named groups of kernel flags similar to xpert and PerfView.
+The TraceEvent library can parse NT Kernel events, but given that kernel events tend to be very high volume I have never encountered a scenario where I wanted to use them with TracePeek.
+If there are cool scenarios for using TracePeek with the NT kernel provider, we could add support for named groups of kernel flags similar to xpert and PerfView.